 Sleep disorders are incredibly common.
 And it’s on the rise among one of the global health problems.

-There are many different reasons for this such as increased of stress, exposure to bight light at night, but some researchers believe that vitamin D deficiency can also play a role.
+There are many different reasons for this such as the increase of stress, exposure to bright light at night, but some researchers believe that vitamin D deficiency can also play a role.

 In one study that tracked 95 male participants over a 6-month period, frequent consumption of salmon (three times a week) led to improvements in both sleep and daily functioning.

 This was presumed to be due to the vitamin D in the salmon.

 Takeaway: The takeaway here is there is preliminary evidence that eating fatty fish like salmon may lead to improved sleep quality.